This article has links to products and services we love, which we may make commission from.

 You can witness how people used to live.

-The township was used in the rent episode where Claire helped Dougal to collect the rent.
+The township was used in the rent episode where Claire helped Dougal collect the rent.

 Every year the museum holds an Outlander day where you can “waulk the wool”, sing traditional songs and meet traditional crafters, Highland cows and fellow fans.